 In recent years, there has been a strong interest in beneficial fermented foods with natural occurring probiotics, such as milk kefir.
 Store bought milk kefir is usually pasteurized with most of the beneficial microbes destroyed during the process.
 This is to ensure uniformity and shelf life, but it also limits their good bacteria to a minimum amount.
 Traditionally homemade milk kefir contains billions of CFU (colony forming units), a spectrum of beneficial microbes, which is the whole point of eating probiotic foods.

-Do you have 3-5 minutes in a day?
+Can you spare 3-5 minutes a day?
 That is how long it would take to make milk kefir.
-Why not make your own?
-It is easy, and cost effective.
+It’s easy, and cost effective, and superior to store-bought.

 What is Milk Kefir?